Rules for different types of debts

-You now have 21 days in which to buy your TV licence and pay the fixed penalty fee.
+You then have 21 days to buy your TV licence and pay the fixed penalty fee.
 The penalty fee is capped at one-third of the licence fee.

-If you do not buy your TV licence and pay the fixed penalty fee, you may be prosecuted in the District Court.
+If you do not buy your TV licence and pay the fixed penalty fee, you may be prosecuted in court.
 It is an offence not to have a TV licence if you have a TV set.
 If convicted, you could be fined €1,000 for a first offence and €2,000 for subsequent offences.
-An Post may look for judgment for the outstanding payments as a simple contract debt.

 If you have a dog over 4 months old, you must have a dog licence.
 If you do not have a licence for your dog, you could face an 'on-the-spot' fine.
 If you do not pay this fine you can be prosecuted.
 If convicted, you could be fined up to €2,500 or up to 3 months' imprisonment (or both).

 If you are ordered to pay a fine, you have the option to pay in full or by instalment.